Software Testing with Large Language Models: Survey, Landscape, and Vision: Analysis from Software Testing Perspective

-This category covers the studies related to creating test input for enabling the automation of test execution, and for our collected studies, this category is mainly for system testing.
-The generation of system-level test inputs for software testing varies for different types of software.
-For example, for mobile applications, the test input generation requires providing a diverse range of text inputs or operation combinations (e.g., click a button, long press a list), which is key to test the application's functionality and user interface; while for Deep Learning (DL) libraries, the test input is a program which covers diversified DL APIs.
+This category encompasses the studies related to creating test input of system testing for enabling the automation of test execution.
+We employ three subsections to present the analysis from three different orthogonal viewpoints, and each of the collected studies may be analyzed in one or more of these subsections.

-Moreover, different from the unit test case generation, for these system-level testing tasks, the test assertions usually cannot be obtained directly, so this type of work usually requires cooperation with a specialized testing technology to complete the entire testing task (e.g., differential testing); or only considers those bugs with observable oracles (e.g., crash).
-In other words, these studies typically only involve the creation of test inputs without a corresponding test oracle; thereby they are usually paired with automated testing techniques to help derive a test oracle which can be used to evaluate the correctness of the software under test.
-We will present more details about these collected studies.
+The first subsection is \textit{input generation in terms of software types}.
+The generation of system-level test inputs for software testing varies for specific types of software being tested.
+For example, for mobile applications, the test input generation requires providing a diverse range of text inputs or operation combinations (e.g., click a button, long press a list) \cite{26fillBlank,60GUITesting}, which is the key to testing the application's functionality and user interface; while for Deep Learning (DL) libraries, the test input is a program which covers diversified DL APIs \cite{13fuzzDeepLearningLibraries,19fuzzDeepLearningLibraries}.
+This subsection will demonstrate how the LLMs are utilized to generate inputs for different types of software.